Incandescent light bulb: Tungsten filament

 In 1917, Burnie Lee Benbow was granted a patent for the coiled coil filament, in which a coiled filament is then itself wrapped into a coil by use of a mandrel.
 In 1921, Junichi Miura created the first double-coil bulb using a coiled coil tungsten filament while working for Hakunetsusha (a predecessor of Toshiba).
 At the time, machinery to mass-produce coiled coil filaments did not exist.
 Hakunetsusha developed a method to mass-produce coiled coil filaments by 1936.

 Between 1924 and the outbreak of the Second World War, the Phoebus cartel attempted to fix prices and sales quotas for bulb manufacturers outside of North America.

 In 1925, Marvin Pipkin, an American chemist, patented a process for frosting the inside of lamp bulbs without weakening them.
 In 1947, he patented a process for coating the inside of lamps with silica.

 In 1930, Hungarian Imre Bródy filled lamps with krypton gas rather than argon, and designed a process to obtain krypton from air.
-Production of krypton filled lamps based on his invention started at Ajka in 1937, in a factory co-designed by Polányi and Hungarian-born physicist Egon Orowan.
+Production of krypton filled lamps based on his invention started at Ajka, Hungary in 1937, in a factory co-designed by Polányi and Hungarian-born physicist Egon Orowan.

 By 1964, improvements in efficiency and production of incandescent lamps had reduced the cost of providing a given quantity of light by a factor of thirty, compared with the cost at introduction of Edison's lighting system.

 Consumption of incandescent light bulbs grew rapidly in the US.
 In 1885, an estimated 300,000 general lighting service lamps were sold, all with carbon filaments.
 When tungsten filaments were introduced, about 50 million lamp sockets existed in the US.
 In 1914, 88.5 million lamps were used, (only 15% with carbon filaments), and by 1945, annual sales of lamps were 795 million (more than 5 lamps per person per year).